CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mzmine2.md

 - The official documentation [http://mzmine.github.io/documentation.html](http://mzmine.github.io/documentation.html),
 - The [MZmine tutorial](http://www.pharmacognosie-parisdescartes.fr/pdf/150420_MZmine_Tutorial_UNIGE.pdf) by Pierre-Marie Allard and Joelle Houriet from the University of Geneva.
-- The video tutorial about [MZmine2 processing for Feature Based Molecular Networking](tutorials/americangutmzmine.md). **Note that this video is slighlty outdatted**, so please refer to the steps described in this documentation.
+- The video tutorial below about [MZmine2 processing for Feature Based Molecular Networking](tutorials/americangutmzmine.md). **Note that this video is slighlty outdatted**, so please refer to the steps described in this documentation.

 <iframe width="600" height="350" src="https://www.youtube.com/embed/5jjMllbwD-U"> </iframe>

-- The video tutorial about [Quick MZMine2 Export to GNPS for FBMN]
+- The video tutorial below about Quick MZMine2 Export to GNPS for FBMN

 <iframe width="600" height="350" src="https://www.youtube.com/embed/vFcGG7T_44E"> </iframe>